Catherine L. Futter, Ph.D.

 Colin Mackenzie joined the Nelson-Atkins Museum of Art in 2009, having formerly held curatorial positions at the Yale University Art Gallery, the Asia Society Museum and Middlebury College.
 He received his bachelor’s degree and a doctorate from the School of Oriental and African Studies, University of London, and spent two years studying at Beijing University during the early 1980s.

 Dr. Mackenzie’s interests range widely from ancient China to contemporary Chinese art.
 He has published on early Chinese art and archaeology and has contributed to a number of influential exhibitions, including The Golden Age of Chinese Archaeology.
 Mackenzie co-edited the catalogue Asian Games: the Art of Contest (Asia Society, 2004).
-Mackenzie’s current projects at the Nelson-Atkins include the reinstallation of the early Chinese galleries and the development of a long-range master plan for China.
+Mackenzie’s current projects at the Nelson-Atkins include the reinstallation of the early Chinese galleries and the development of a long-range plan for China.

 Associate Curator, Chinese Art